 - In a direct rollover, you have your money moved directly to a qualified plan or IRA without physically receiving a cent.
 If you are under age 55 at the time of separation from service, a direct rollover may be a good option, as it avoids the hefty taxes and penalties associated with a cash distribution.

 - Although a cash distribution is perhaps the most enticing option available, consider that you must pay taxes on the money you receive at then-current rates.
 And if you are under age 55 when you leave your employer, you may have to pay Uncle Sam 10% of your savings in penalties.

 1Additional taxes may be due, depending upon individual's tax bracket.

-Use Annuities to Plan for Your Future - Article
+Use Annuties to Plan Your Future - Article